Prof. Guy Ben-Porat

 Event and project coordinator

 Asaf is a B.A student at the Department of Politics Government & the Adenauer Division for the Study of European Politics and Society at Ben Gurion University of the Negev.
 Asaf works as a coordinator at the Simone Veil Centre.

 Website Manager and Event Coordinator

-Roni is on her second year B.A in European Studies with Politics and Government.
-She is responsible for the Simone Veil Centre's websits as well as engaged in the event coordination team.
+Roni is on her M.A in Politics and Government.
+She is the Simone Veil Centre's websits manager as well as engaged in the event coordination team.

 Gal is a B.A. student at the Department of Politics and Government combined with the Adenauer Division for the Study of European Politics and Society at Ben Gurion University of the Negev.
 Gal works as a coordinator in projects and events, as a part of at the Simone Veil Centre team.

 Avigail is a B.A. student of Political Science, European Studies, and Conflict Resolution Management at Ben Gurion University of the Negev.
 Avigail works as a in projects coordinator as a part of at the Simone Veil Centre team.